Pet insurance

 - time limits on cover for treatment

-- a bilateral condition – which the insurer treats as a pre-existing condition, or says the 12 month time limit started when the condition was first seen on a different part of the body
+- a bilateral condition – which the insurer treats as a pre-existing condition, or where it says the 12 month time limit started when the condition was first seen on a different part of the body

 - equine policies – usually when a horse has been put down, but the decision didn’t comply with British Equine Veterinary Association (BEVA) guidelines